Overview and Description:

 Arugula is a fast growing, cool season green.
 It is perfect for the early spring garden and also great for extending the season into fall.

 Arugula goes by many common names, which get applied to about 20 different species of greens.
 Almost all of them are in the Brassicaceae or cole crop family.
-The two most popularly grown types for culinary purposes are 'Wild Arugula'' (Diplotaxisx), the spicy, hot variety, and 'Cultivated Arugula' (Eruca vesicaria ), a generally tamer version.
+The two most popularly grown types for culinary purposes are 'Wild Arugula'' (Diplotaxisx), the spicy, hot variety, and 'Cultivated Arugula' (Eruca vesicaria), a tamer version.

 Cultivated arugula has white flowers and oval leaves, often with a wavy serration.